terwanerik/HTTPCodable/README.md

 Client.shared.baseUrl = "https://jsonplaceholder.typicode.com/"

 // Simple GET
-Client.shared.get("/todos", as: [Todo].self).map { todos in
+Client.shared.get("/todos", as: [Todo].self).whenFulfilled { todos in
   // todos is an array of Todo objects
 }

 // GET with query
-Client.shared.get("/todos", as: [Todo].self, query: TodoQuery(id: nil, userId: 1, completed: false)).map { todos in
+Client.shared.get("/todos", as: [Todo].self, query: TodoQuery(id: nil, userId: 1, completed: false)).whenFulfilled { todos in
   // todos is an array of Todo objects, with userId=1 and completed=false }

 // Post
 let data = Todo(id: 1, userId: 1, title: "Foo", completed: true)
-Client.shared.post(data, to: "/todos", as: Todo.self).map { todo in
+Client.shared.post(data, to: "/todos", as: Todo.self).whenFulfilled { todo in
   // todo is our newly created todo
 }

 // Put
-Client.shared.put(data, to: "/todos/1", as: Todo.self).map { todo in
+Client.shared.put(data, to: "/todos/1", as: Todo.self).whenFulfilled { todo in
   // todo is our updated todo
 }

 // Put
-Client.shared.patch(data, to: "/todos/1", as: Todo.self).map { todo in
+Client.shared.patch(data, to: "/todos/1", as: Todo.self).whenFulfilled { todo in
   // todo is our patched todo
 }

 // Delete
 struct EmptyResponse: Codable {}

-Client.shared.delete("/todos/1", as: EmptyResponse.self).map { _ in
+Client.shared.delete("/todos/1", as: EmptyResponse.self).whenFulfilled { _ in
   // removed
 }
 ```